Kevin Lewis

 Fun story about this one - a friend with lots of tattoos from another city recommended a studio right around my university campus.
 I went in, said that they sent me and the artist in the shop was super excited and already had a Serenity sketch ready.
 I later found out I was meant to go to the other shop around the corner and he must have been too nice to say “I don’t know who that is.”

-My Disney half sleeve was done by the amazing Holly over three sessions in her super vibrant style.
+My Disney sleeve was done over four sessions (so far) in the artist’s super vibrant style.

 Family Symbols